 Because of their active, inquisitive lives, it’s common for toddlers to hold their pee for a long time in order to play or explore something new.
-You can help make sure Baby doesn’t hold it too long by asking him if he needs to pee from time to time, or bring him to the toilet every couple of hours.
+You can help make sure Baby doesn’t hold it too long by asking her if she needs to pee from time to time, or bring her to the toilet every couple of hours.

 Bubble baths are also known to cause UTIs, so it is best avoid them.
 If you do offer the occasional bubble bath, don’t let your child stay in the tub for too long.
-And for children who are very sensitive to the type of fabric used in underwear, making sure you’re dressing him in light, breathable cotton underpants will help to ensure that UTIs stay away.
+And for children who are very sensitive to the type of fabric used in underwear, making sure you’re dressing her in light, breathable cotton underpants will help to ensure that UTIs stay away.

 Seeking medical help early is important because bacteria from a UTI can travel to the kidneys and cause permanent damage.
-If you suspect that your child may have a UTI, it’s important to get him checked out by a pediatrician.
+If you suspect that your child may have a UTI, it’s important to get her checked out by a pediatrician.

 At the doctor’s office, a urine test will show whether bacteria or blood is present in your child’s pee.
 If the UTI is recurrent, your doctor may suggest a urine culture in order to find out the specific type of bacteria that’s causing the infection.
 This will be useful when prescribing the type of antibiotic that will correctly target the bacteria.